 - The Receipt contains proof of the transaction, which includes a signed hash of the content.

-Issuance is executed in batches via a merkle tree to preserve computational efficiency and cost effectiveness.
+Issuance is executed in batches via merkle trees to preserve computational efficiency and cost effectiveness.
 Think of this as an email campaign — you can design templates with variables which are filled in with data from thousands of recipients when you “send.”
 Each issuing event creates a single transaction on the blockchain, regardless of the number of records, via the merkle root.

 Once an institution has retrieved a recipient’s public key(s), they encode it into a record issued to that person.
 The end result is simply a digital file (json) that has all the necessary information to check it against the transaction information stored on the blockchain.
 This record can be shared as an attachment, or as a link if issuers choose to provide hosting for the record.